 4-H Positive Youth Development

-Chippewa County 4-H Youth Development fosters leadership, citizenship, and life skills through hands-on learning and community involvement.
-We help youth explore their passions and build a bright future through experiential learning, youth empowerment, and career and college readiness, ensuring they thrive and are beyond ready for the future.
+Chippewa County 4-H fosters leadership, citizenship, and life skills through hands-on learning and community involvement.
+We help youth explore their passions and prepare for the future through experiential learning, youth empowerment, and career readiness.

 4-H is a national program that helps young people develop leadership, citizenship, and life skills.
 Since 1915, Chippewa County 4-H has offered hands-on learning, leadership opportunities, and community involvement.